Jewellery Designer Maheep Kapoor in conversation with Jaspreet Soni

 Maheep Kapoor will be exhibiting her new collection at Araaish on Monday, 22nd October.

 WeddingSutra is proud to be associated with Araaish as the Online Partner

 What is the new collection you are working on?
 And where are you exhibiting currently?

 I am working on a collection of jhumkas which I am pretty excited about.
 Apart from private viewing exhibitions, I am also associated with Araaish which has a cause that is very close to my heart.

-We always talk about trends but since jewelry lasts much longer than clothes, most brides and families still prefer to buy classic elegant pieces.
+We always talk about trends but since jewellery lasts much longer than clothes, most brides and families still prefer to buy classic elegant pieces.
 They can be big or small, for weddings or other occasions but something that should stand the test of time.
 That’s what my clients look for when they approach me.
 Re-usability and that combination of comfort and elegance is all-important as far as I am concerned.
-If I make a piece of jewelry, it is something that I would want myself as well as my daughter to wear.
+If I make a piece of jewellery, it is something that I would want myself as well as my daughter to wear.

 How would you define Maheep Kapoor designs?

 Vintage yet sophisticated.
 I also like to have a free hand with emeralds and rubies that Indian women carry off well.
-I am very interested in Indian Jewelry art that dates back to the Mughal era and I think we have enough inspiration in our culture to stir the imagination and recreate that aura.
+I am very interested in Indian Jewellery art that dates back to the Mughal era and I think we have enough inspiration in our culture to stir the imagination and recreate that aura.
 Earlier this year, I launched a collection of Chand balis (Nizami influence) that became hugely popular and that is proof enough that we love beautiful craftsmanship and vintage styling.